M/S Bronxville

 "I can add something to your entry for the Bronxville which went aground near here in a snowstorm, the whole convoy being led into trouble by the escort Monbretia which saw distress lights from another ship the Dorrien Rose which had grounded earlier.
 One of the crew of the Bronxville told me she had among her cargo a large number of cases of whisky.
 The customs authorities sealed the hatches and placed a guard, but the crew entered the hold from below and sold a large amount of the whisky ashore in the nearest village, Portaferry.
 This man, Bert McGinty, who moved to Canada post-war was aboard when she was torpedoed and said they owed their lives to the discipline that prevailed on that ship; other ships' crews did not respond to an emergency so readily".

-For more information on all the other Norwegian ships named on this page, please see the alphabet index below, or go to the Master Ship Index.
+More information on all the other Norwegian ships named here can be found via the alphabet index at the end of this page, or go to the Master Ship Index.

 The entire crew of 39 was picked up about 20 minutes later by the rescue vessel Perth and landed at Gourock on Sept.
 6, then sent to Glasgow where the maritime hearings were held on Sept.
 8.